 Most financial activities are managed by the Company on a centralized consolidated basis.
-Changes in the Company's total debt that are caused by the cash flows of one Group could affect the weighted average interest rate which will be used to charge interest expense to all Groups having attributed debt, will be used to charge interest expense to all oroups having attributed dest, and to that extent could affect the interest expense charged to the other Groups in respect of their attributed debt.
-In obtaining financing through increases of its attributed debt, one Group could receive a 'benefit' or 'detriment' to the extent that such weighted average rate is lower or higher, respectively, than 'market' rate for a hypothetical borrowing by such Group if such Group were the a separate corporation.
+Changes in the Company's total debt that are caused by the cash flows of one Group could affect the weighted average interest rate which will be used to charge interest expense to all Groups having attributed debt, and to that extent could affect the interest expense charged to the other Groups in respect of their attributed debt.
+In obtaining financing through increases of its attributed debt, one Group could receive a 'benefit' or 'detriment' to the extent that such weighted average rate is lower or higher, respectively, than the 'market' rate for a hypothetical borrowing by such Group if such Group were a separate corporation.
 The Company will continue to prepare consolidated financial statements and also provide such consolidated financial statements to the holders of Brink's Stock, Burlington Stock and Minerals Stock.
 The Company's consolidated financial information must be read in connection with Pittston Brink's Group's, Pittston Burlington Group's and Pittston Mineral Group's financial information.
-See 'Accounting Matters and Policies', Pittston Brink's Group's Financial Statements and Notes thereto and 'Management's Discussion and Analysis of Results of Operations and Financial Condition \Bar{I} in Annex V, Pittston Burlington Group's Financial Statements and Notes thereto and 'Management's Discussion and Analysis of Results of Operations and Financial Condition' in Annex VII, Pittston Minerals Group's Financial Statements and Notes thereto and 'Management's Discussion and Analysis of Results of Operations and Financial Condition' incorporated by reference herein and Pittston's Consolidated Financial Statements and Notes thereto and 'Management's Discussion and Analysis of Results of Operations and Financial Condition' in Annex IX.
+See 'Accounting Matters and Policies', Pittston Brink's Group's Financial Statements and Notes thereto and 'Management's Discussion and Analysis of Results of Operations and Financial Condition' in Annex V, Pittston Burlington Group's Financial Statements and Notes thereto and 'Management's Discussion and Analysis of Results of Operations and Financial Condition' in Annex VII, Pittston Minerals Group's Financial Statements and Notes thereto and 'Management's Discussion and Analysis of Results of Operations and Financial Condition' incorporated by reference herein and Pittston's Consolidated Financial Statements and Notes thereto and 'Management's Discussion and Analysis of Results of Operations and Financial Condition' in Annex IX.